• Skip to primary navigation

 Instructions

-• In a large saucepan, add corned beef, vegetables, onion, chicken broth, cooking liquid, cream of mushroom soup and dried thyme over medium heat.
+• In a large saucepan over medium-high heat, add corned beef, vegetables, onion, chicken broth, cooking liquid, cream of mushroom soup and dried thyme over medium heat and stir to combine.

-• Bring to a bubble and then reduce heat to simmer.
-Cover and simmer 10-15 minutes.
+• Bring to a bubble and then reduce heat to a simmer.
+Cover and simmer 10 to 15 minutes.

 • Add milk, salt and pepper and simmer uncovered 15 minutes.